 About this Demo Video...

-This demonstration video shows the implementation of IoTize's TapNLink NFC-Bluetooth Low Energy radio module on a microcontroller-based, industrial system.
+Video demonstrates implementation of TapNLink NFC-Bluetooth Low Energy wireless module on a microcontroller-based, industrial system that uses an STM32 microcontroller.

-- enabling data encryption on the target microcontroller
+- Enable data encryption on the target MCU

 WIth it's additional security features, S3P is the ideal solution for the deployed systems.